xlin-marcia/CardiacSeg/Notes/video_seg.md

             ![equ](../asset/pseudo_mask.png)

         - F() is backbone that can extract features

+        - the element-wise multiplication isolates and emphasizes only the features of the target object in the support image

         - then normalize $p_k$ to the range of [0, 1] using min-max normalization